Tsiroto/react25/README.md

 ## ✨ Features

-- 📊 Dashboard with mock data using `json-server` and soon an API
+- 📊 Dashboard with data
 - 🧾 Report page with data insights and visualizations
 - 🔍 People page with live search, department and country filters, sorting, and pagination
 - 👥 A popup form for creating, editing, and deleting users (work in progress)